webpack/webpack.js.org/content/get-started/index.md

    [0] ./app/index.js 170 bytes {0} [built]

 ```

 T> If a `webpack.config.js` is present, `webpack` command picks it up by default.

+T> If you created a successful `dist/bundle.js` file using the 'Creating a bundle' section, delete the `dist` subdirectory to validate output from your `webpack.config.js` file settings.

 The config file allows for all the flexibility in using webpack.
 We can add loader rules, plugins, resolve options and many other enhancements to our bundles using this configuration file.